greenlsi/publications_public/2022_jbhi_curves/README.md

-#Aditional information
+# Aditional information

-##Manuscript: "Cluster-Then-Classify Methodology for the Identification of Pain Episodes in Chronic Diseases"
+## Manuscript: "Cluster-Then-Classify Methodology for the Identification of Pain Episodes in Chronic Diseases"

-In this repo you can find:
+In this repo you can find a folder with:

 - XXXX.png: ...